jyutzler/Bridge-Systems/system.md

 #### Passed Hand
 Since it is impossible to have a penalty double as a passed hand, double is a relay to 2♣.
+### Defense of Strong Openings
+Against any strong opening (usually 2♣ or 1♣), the defense against a strong 1NT is used.
 ## Preemptive Bids
 Opening major suit bids at the three level and higher are preemptive and may be very weak particularly in first seat.